How do I start the application process?

 Is the LLM in Taxation program all online/would I ever have to go on campus for anything?

-The LLM program is 100% online, with no residency requirement.
+The LLM program can be completed 100% online, with no residency requirement.
 An on-campus program is offered for those interested.
 Click here for more information.

 What's the difference between the on-campus and online programs?

 The only difference is the delivery method.
 In the campus-based program, students meet in a physical classroom; the online program allows students to meet in a virtual space once a week while completing class assignments throughout the week.
 The program is flexible, allowing students to take both campus and online courses to complete their degree.